-AIFMs authorised in their EEA home State may exercise the right to passport their national licence allowing them to manage and market units or shares of AIFs to professional investors in Austria or other EEA States on a services and/or branch basis.
-The activities of the AIFM may begin as soon as the AIFM receives a confirmation from the competent authority of its home State that the documents and information pursuant to Annex 4 of the Austrian Alternative Investment Funds Act ("AIFMA") as well as the certificate of permission pursuant to Section 31 AIFMA have been submitted to the Austrian Financial Market Authority ("FMA").
+AIFMs authorised in their EEA home State may exercise the right to passport their national licence allowing them to manage and market units or shares of AIFs to professional investors in Austria or other EEA States on a freedom of services and/or branch basis.
+The activities of the AIFM may begin as soon as the AIFM receives a confirmation from the competent authority of its home State that the documents and information pursuant to Annex 4 of the Austrian Alternative Investment Fund Managers Act ("AIFMA") as well as the certificate of permission pursuant to Section 31 AIFMA have been submitted to the Austrian Financial Market Authority ("FMA").
 AIFMs are required to submit the aforementioned documents and information to the competent authority of their home State, who will forward them on to the FMA on their behalf.
 If an EEA licensed AIFM intends to provide marketing activities for an AIF to retail investors in Austria, the AIFM must also submit a notification containing the information required under Section 49 AIFMA to the FMA.
-According to Section 49 AIFMA, an AIFM must be authorised to market AIFs to retail investors in its home State, as well as to meet the conditions for marketing AIFs to professional investors in Austria.
+According to Section 49 AIFMA, an AIFM must be authorised to market AIFs to retail investors in its home State, and needs to meet the conditions for marketing AIFs to professional investors in Austria.
 The type of AIF must also be an approved type of fund in order for it to be offered to retail investors.
 The AIFMA sets out restrictions on the type of funds which can be offered to retail investors.
-2. Third country AIFMs A Non-EEA AIFM must appoint a legal representative in Austria, who will represent the AIFM in and out of court, and is an authorised recipient and contact person of the Non-EEA AIFM in Austria.
+2. Third country AIFMs A Non-EU AIFM may notify EEA AIFs managed by it for distribution to Professional Investors in Austria.
+The Non-EU AIFM must appoint a legal representative in Austria, who will represent the AIFM in and out of court, and acts as authorised recipient and contact person of the Non-EU AIFM in Austria.
 Any correspondence between the FMA and fund investors, on one side, and the AIFM on the other side, shall be made via the legal representative.
-The legal representative, together with the Non-EEA AIFM, will be responsible for the compliance regarding management and marketing activities.
-The Non-EEA AIFM must inform the FMA in writing if it intends to market AIFs in Austria.
+The legal representative, together with the Non-EU AIFM, will be responsible for the compliance regarding management and marketing activities.
+The Non-EU AIFM must file a distribution notification with FMA in writing if it intends to market AIFs in Austria.
 Such notification must contain comprehensive information about the AIFM and the relevant AIFs.
 3. Fees The FMA will charge a fee of EUR 1,100 for processing the documents submitted in accordance with Annex 4 of AIFMA and the certificate of permission (as discussed in paragraph 1 above).
 In the case of umbrella funds, the fee will increase by EUR 220 per sub-fund, which is calculated from the second sub-fund.
 In addition, the FMA will charge an annual fee of EUR 600 for monitoring compliance with the obligations arising from the AIFMA.
 This fee will increase by EUR 200 per sub-fund which, again, is calculated from the second sub-fund.